-If you’re looking for a natural way to start a conversation, you can’t go wrong with the news of the day.
+If you’re looking for a natural way to start a conversation, you can’t go wrong with business or industry trends.
 Your followers are already expecting industry insight, so if you can present relevant industry news that’s informative, intriguing or just plain entertaining, you’re already a step ahead.

 How do you stay on top of industry news?
 Start by following industry thought leaders on social media.
 Subscribe to their blogs, listen to their podcasts and watch their videos.
 You can also stay on trend with social media by using RSS aggregators, Google Alerts and other apps designed to deliver content directly to your virtual door.

 Depending on your business, you may also be able to leverage local news as a source of conversation.
 Local human interest stories, for example, are the type of feel-good content that’s easy for your followers to discuss, like and share.

 You can also bring up local sporting events, charity drives, grand openings, school events, and other local news, most of which can be easily found by tuning into local TV and radio or by browsing your local newspaper.

 Another easy way small business owners can engage customers in meaningful conversation is by asking questions.
 People like sharing their opinion, but they really like feeling like their thoughts are valued.
 For example, ask your social media followers for recommendations on:

 - Industry thought leaders to follow on social media

 - Favorite podcasts